Gamyam: Development

 Director Krish completed his graduate studies in the United States and returned to India with the sole intention of becoming a filmmaker.
 Because his parents were not supportive, he started an education consulting firm.
 Meanwhile, he worked as an assistant to cinematographer-turned-director, Rasool Ellore, who directed Okariki Okaru (2003) and Bhageeratha (2005).
 After a year and a half of success, Krish returned to his dream of becoming a filmmaker.
 When travelling across the state of Maharashtra for research on a film topic, he connected with his vehicle driver.
 From here, he obtained the initial inspiration and wrote a story about two people with a different outlook towards life, travelling together.

 Initially, he wanted to make this story in Hindi.
 With Aaj Jeeyenge as the title, one of his ideas was to picturise the story starting in Delhi, travelling through Bihar, and ending the film's climax in Chhattisgarh.
 On an occasion, he met Nagaraju Gandham, a Nandi Award-winning theatre writer.
 With Gandham, he prepared the script.
 When the daughter of a popular producer of Telugu films approached him for scripts for a small-budget film, he narrated the story which was now based in Andhra Pradesh.
 To further tighten the loose-ends in his script, he consulted with his family, friends, and well-wishers in the film industry such as K. Raghavendra Rao, Gangaraju Gunnam, and Sirivennela Sitaramasastri.
 After undergoing several modifications and changes, the eighth version of the script was decided to be the final one.
 Without commitment from any producer, he decided to produce the film.
 Eventually, his father, Saibabu Jagarlamudi, produced the film with his brother-in-law, Bibo Srinivas, and friend, Rajeev Reddy, investing.

 Themes and influences

 The primary theme of the film is self-discovery.
 Noting that the film is inspired from The Motorcycle Diaries (2004), Sify wrote about the storyline: "A spoiled rich brat realizing the social responsibility by taking an unusual journey."
 Rediff.com's Aditya Vardhan also noted its similarities with The Motorcycle Diaries.
 He added, "Krish weaves his own story around the basic theme and takes us on a journey capturing the mood of the countryside."

 Soundtrack

+Telugu version

-The music was composed by E. S. Murthy, Anil.R and was released by Vel Records.
-The lyrics were written by Sirivennela Seetharama Sastry and E. S. Murthy.
+The original Telugu soundtrack for Gamyam was composed by E. S. Murthy and Anil R. It was released by Vel Records on 17 December 2007.